-Improved efficiencies and outcomes: the health economic value of robotics in UKA

-Healthcare systems globally are challenged with providing more patients better outcomes and at a lower cost.
+Improved efficiencies and outcomes: the health economic value of robotics in UKA Healthcare systems globally are challenged with providing more patients better outcomes and at a lower cost.
 Patients are more engaged in their episode of care and expect better outcomes than previously.
 Patients want a quick recovery, with good functional outcomes and a durable implant.
 Administrators want the same, but they also need it to be done efficiently.
-UKA is a surgical procedure that treats osteoarthritis in a single compartment of the knee, for patients suffering from single compartment osteoarthritis UKA is a suitable alternative to TKA, which is more invasive and requires a longer recovery time.1

-Patient satisfaction and TKA

-TKA is a successful intervention for the treatment of end-stage arthritis, resulting in reductions in pain and improvements in function, whilst demonstrating long-term survivorship.
+UKA is a surgical procedure that treats osteoarthritis in a single compartment of the knee, for patients suffering from single compartment osteoarthritis UKA is a suitable alternative to TKA, which is more invasive and requires a longer recovery time.1 Patient satisfaction and TKA TKA is a successful intervention for the treatment of end-stage arthritis, resulting in reductions in pain and improvements in function, whilst demonstrating long-term survivorship.
 However, following TKA:

-Over 50% of patients report some degree of limitation to their functional ability at least 1-year post-operatively, including activities of daily living and sports activities2 of all TKA patients are candidates for UKA4 Although 25-47% of patients undergoing TKA are eligible for UKA,4 only 8-15% of all knee arthroplasties are accounted for by UKA.5 Low utilisation of UKA is partly accounted for by surgical complexity,^{6,7} reduced threshold for revision,7 and limited patient selection criteria.8 With low usage, the revision risk is high, and this drives surgeons to perform UKA in a narrow group of patients leading to further reduced use.8
+Over 50% of patients report some degree of limitation to their functional ability at least 1-year post-operatively, including activities of daily living and sports activities2 of all TKA patients are candidates for UKA4 Although 25-47% of patients undergoing TKA are eligible for UKA, 4 only 8-15% of all knee arthroplasties are accounted for by UKA, 5 Low utilization of UKA is partly accounted for by surgical complexity, 6,7 reduced threshold for revision, 8 and limited patient selection criteria.
+8 With low usage, the revision risk is high, and this drives surgeons to perform UKA in a narrow group of patients leading to further reduced use.
+8 Robotically-assisted UKA (rUKA) and outcomes When performed robotically, UKA provides patients with improved surgical outcomes,9 irrespective of individual surgeon experience.10 Pre- and intra-operative surgical planning capabilities enable a personalized approach whilst alleviating surgical complexity.11 Up to 58% reduced risk of revision 12,13 Compared with conventional techniques, robotic-assisted surgery has been shown to:

-Up to 20% of patients are not satisfied with their knee replacement3

-Patient selection criteria and utilisation
+Up to 20% of patients are not satisfied with their knee replacement3 Patient selection criteria and utilization